CarlosGS/Cyclone-PCB-Factory/README.md

 * There is also [a folder](bq_additions) with the version by [Pedro de Oro](https://github.com/PedroDeOro) and [Luis Díaz](http://diwo.bq.com/author/ldiaz/) from **bq**, with some additions that simplify the assembly process.
 * Daniel Evrard has [assembled Cyclone in Sketchup](https://groups.google.com/forum/#!msg/cyclone-pcb-factory/1TpFxE7avRo/EBSx7ouy9GwJ) which can be very useful as a template.
 * Thanks must also go to [ve3sjk](https://github.com/ve3sjk), [joco-nz](https://github.com/joco-nz), Aisflow, Yiannis Mandravellos, Samuel Kranz and [yOPERO](https://github.com/yOPERO) for their constructive discussions and continuous support.
+* If your printer is too small to print the main frames of the machine, take a look at the [shorter version](Output_files/ShorterVersion) (thanks [Burt Bicksler!!](https://groups.google.com/forum/#!msg/cyclone-pcb-factory/ue6NiWs713w/A7_4h4Ynf54J)).

 **Cyclone PCB Factory V2.0 was developed in the department of innovation and robotics at [bq](http://www.bq.com/)**
 **V2.0** addressed all the issues from the original design, and implementing improvements by yOPERO, Martin Zabojnik and others: